What are Laser Diodes?

 The temperature control circuit

-2. Laser Diode Driving Circuit No2
+2. Precision Laser Diode Driving Circuit with Current Regulation

-(1) Circuit Structure and Principle
+(1) Circuit Architecture and Operating Principles

 Composition of driving power source circuit